sotechnology/bedrock/web/app/plugins/sendgrid-email-delivery-simplified/readme.txt

 == Upgrade notice ==

+= 1.8.1 =
+* Added possibility to override the email template
+= 1.8.0 =
+* Added SendGrid\Email() for $header
+* Fix Send Test form not being displayed issue
+= 1.7.6 =
+* Updated validation for email addresses in the headers field of the send test email form
+* Add ability to have and individual email sent to each recipient by setting x-smtpapi-to in headers = 1.7.5 =
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality
+= 1.7.4 =
+* Fixed some failing requests during API Key checks
+* Fixed an error that appeared on fresh installs regarding invalid port setting = 1.7.3 =
+* Add global config for content-type
+* Validate send_method and port set in config file
+* Be able to define categories for which you would like to see your stats = 1.7.2 =
+* Check your credentials after updating, you might need to reenter your credentials
+* Fixed mcrypt library depencency issue
+= 1.7.1 =
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Fixed a timeout issue from version 1.7.0
+= 1.7.0 =
+* BREAKING CHANGE : wp_mail() now returns only true/false to mirror the return values of the original wp_mail().
+If you have written something custom in your function.php that depends on the old behavior of the wp_mail() you should check your code to make sure it will still work right with boolean as return value instead of array
+* BREAKING CHANGE: Don't make update if you don't have mcrypt php library enabled
+* Added the possibility of setting the api key or username/password empty
+* Added the possibility of selecting the authentication method
+* Removed dependency on cURL, now all API requests are made through Wordpress
+* Sending mail via SMTP now supports API keys
+* Security improvements
+* Refactored old code
+= 1.6.9 =
+* Add categories in headers, add errror message on statistics page if API key is not having permissions = 1.6.8 =
+* Update api_key validation
 = 1.6.7 =
 * Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =